Skip to Content

 5.Try Batch Cooking

 Preparing a larger batch of pancakes, crepes, pies, waffles and freeze them for future breakfasts or lunches.
 It can also be grains, beans, proteins, sauces and then creatively combined into full meals.
 Those items will become your core ingredients and will be the building blocks for creative recipes.
+One of my favorite meal recipe that requires assembling ingredients on the go is this cobb salad recipe – as a full meal.

 Once you have your meals /ingredients ready, they can be stored in the freezer for up to 3 months.